petrannce/Python_practicals/README.md

+Python Practical Scripts

 Welcome to Python Practical Scripts!

-This repository contains a collection of standalone Python scripts, each solving a specific problem or automating a task.
-These scripts are designed to be simple, practical, and easy to use.
+This repository is a collection of standalone Python scripts designed to solve specific problems, automate tasks, and provide useful functionalities.
+Each script is well-documented, practical, and easy to use.

-Folder Structure
+📁 Folder Structure
+Scripts are organized into three main categories:

+📂 visualizations/ → Scripts for data visualization (charts, plots, graphs, etc.).

+📂 general_scripts/ → Miscellaneous scripts for system utilities, automation, and other functionalities.

+📂 events/ → Scripts for special occasions like Women's Day, Holidays, and more.

-Each script is organized in its own folder.
-Below are some available scripts:
+Below is a preview of some available scripts:

-1. netspeed/ → Check your internet speed using Python
-2. file_access/ → Access all your files and directories in Python
-3. background-image/ → Remove background images in Python
-4. google_search/ → Google search in Python
-5. sysf/ → Get your system information in Python
-6. systeminfo/ → Get your operating system information in Python
+🔹 Visualizations (Data Plots & Charts)
-7. Donut Chart/ → How to draw a donut chart in Python
+✅ Donut Chart → Create a donut chart in Python.
-8. Filled line plot/ → How to draw a filled line plot in Python
+✅ Filled Line Plot → Generate a filled line plot.
-9. Heatmap/ → How to draw a heatmap in Python
+✅ Heatmap → Visualize data using a heatmap.
-10. Stacked Bar Chart/ → How to draw a Stacked Bar Chart in Python
+✅ Stacked Bar Chart → Draw a stacked bar chart.
-11. Violin Plot/ → How to draw a Violin Plot in Python
+✅ Violin Plot → Create a violin plot for statistical data.

+🔹 General Scripts (Utilities & Automation)
+✅ netspeed → Check your internet speed.
+✅ file_access → Access and manage files & directories.
+✅ background-image → Remove background from images.
+✅ google_search → Perform Google searches using Python.
+✅ systeminfo → Retrieve operating system details.

+🔹 Events (Special Occasion Scripts)
-12. Happy Women's Day/ → How to write Happy Women's Day in Python
+✅ Happy Women's Day → Generate a Women's Day message in Python.
-13. Women's Day/ → How to write Women's Day in Python
+✅ Women's Day → Another Women's Day script.
-14. More scripts coming soon...
+✅ More event-based scripts coming soon...

  How to Use

 Follow these steps to try out the scripts:

-1. Clone the Repository
+1️⃣ Clone the Repository

 git clone https://github.com/your-username/repo-name.git
 cd repo-name

-2. Navigate to a Script
+2️⃣ Navigate to a Script
-Each script is inside its respective folder.
-Navigate to the folder of interest:

-cd netspeed
+cd general_scripts/netspeed  # Example: Navigate to the netspeed script

-3. Run the Script
+3️⃣ Run the Script
-Execute the Python script using:

 python main.py

-Some scripts may require additional dependencies.
-Check the folder's README.md (if available) or install requirements using:
+For scripts that require additional dependencies, install them using:

 pip install -r requirements.txt

 Requirements

+✅ Python 3.x (recommended)
-Most scripts require Python 3.x.
-If additional libraries are needed, they will be mentioned in each script’s folder.
+✅ Some scripts may require additional Python libraries (mentioned in each script’s folder).

  Contribute

+Got a cool Python script to share?
+We welcome pull requests!
+Feel free to contribute by:

+✅ Adding new scripts
+✅ Improving existing scripts
+✅ Fixing bugs

-Have an idea for a useful script?
-Feel free to submit a pull request!
+Fork the repo, make your changes, and submit a pull request!

-Feedback
+ Feedback & Issues

-Found a bug or have suggestions?
+Found a bug?
+Have a suggestion?
 Open an issue, and let’s improve together!

+ Star this repository if you find it useful!
+Happy coding!